Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ##   -------
 ##   seqinfo: 3 sequences from an unspecified genome
 ```
-The *GRanges* derivative *GPos*, a compact representation of width 1
-ranges, is useful for representing coverage, although it cannot yet
-represent the coverage for the entire human genome (or any genome with
-over ~ 2 billion bp).

-These inter-range functions all aggregate the ranges in different
+These inter-range functions all generate entirely new sets of
-ways.
-The resulting ranges are left unannotated, since there is no
+ranges.
+The return value is left unannotated, since there is no
-obvious way to carry the metadata across the aggregation.
+obvious way to carry the metadata across the operation.
 The user is
-left to aggregate the metadata.
-Functions like `reduce()` and
+left to map the metadata to the new ranges.
+Functions like `reduce()`
-`disjoin()` facilitate this by optionally including in the returned
+and `disjoin()` facilitate this by optionally including in the
-metadata a one-to-many reverse mapping from the aggregate ranges to
+returned metadata a one-to-many reverse mapping from the aggregate
-input ranges.
-For example, to average the score over a range
+ranges to input ranges.
+For example, to average the score over a
 reduction,

 ```r